Neutrinet/scripts/ipv4/README.md

 sudo apt install libpq-dev python-dev
 ```

-In a separate terminal, create the SSH tunel:
+In a separate terminal, create the SSH tunel to be able to connect to the Postgres database from your local machine:

 ```bash
 ssh -p 2222 USERNAME@left-panda.neutrinet.be -L 9000:localhost:5432